-Consolidated new awards in 2024 were \$12.8 billion compared to \$6.1 billion in 2023.
-The Civil and Building segments were the primary contributors to the new award activity in 2024.
-Significant new awards and contract adjustments in 2024 included the 3.76 billion Manhattan Jail project in New York; the 2 billion City Center Guideway and Stations project in Hawaii; a 1.4 billion healthcare campus project in California; the 1.13 billion Newark AirTrain Replacement project in New Jersey; the 1.1 billion Kensico-Eastview Connection Tunnel project in New York; \$479 million of additional funding for certain mass-transit projects in California; \$449 million for two healthcare facility projects in California; \$331 million for the Apra Harbor Waterfront Repairs project in Guam; a \$229 million airport terminal connectors project at Fort Lauderdale-Hollywood International Airport in Florida; and the Company's proportionate share of the 1.3 billion Connecticut River Bridge Replacement project in Connecticut.
+Consolidated new awards in 2023 were \$6.1 billion compared to \$3.5 billion in 2022.
+The Building and Civil segments were the primary contributors to the new award activity in 2023.
+Significant new awards and contract adjustments in 2023 included the \$2.95 billion Brooklyn Jail project in New York; \$788 million of additional funding for certain mass-transit projects in California; \$287 million of additional funding for two large health care projects in California; a \$222 million military facilities project at Tinian International Airport in the Commonwealth of the Northern Mariana Islands; and \$127 million of additional funding for a mass-transit project in Minnesota.

-Consolidated backlog as of December 31, 2024 was \$18.7 billion, up 84% compared to \$10.2 billion as of December 31, 2023, and set a new all-time record that far exceeded the previous record backlog of \$14.0 billion reported for the third quarter of 2024.
-Backlog as of December 31, 2024 for all three segments also set new all-time records.
-As of December 31, 2024, the mix of backlog by segment was 47% for Civil, 38% for Building and 15% for Specialty Contractors, compared to 42% for Civil, 41% for Building and 17% for Specialty Contractors at the end of 2023.
+Consolidated backlog as of December 31, 2023 was \$10.2 billion, up 28% compared to \$7.9 billion as of December 31, 2022.
+As of December 31, 2023, the mix of backlog by segment was 42% for Civil, 41% for Building and 17% for Specialty Contractors, compared to 56% for Civil, 28% for Building and 16% for Specialty Contractors at the end of 2022.

 Most projects in the Civil segment's backlog typically convert to revenue over a period of three to five years and in the Building and Specialty Contractors segments over a period of one to three years.
-We estimate that approximately \$4.5 billion, or approximately 24%, of our backlog as of December 31, 2024 will be recognized as revenue in 2025.
+We estimate that approximately \$4 billion, or approximately 40%, of our backlog as of December 31, 2023 will be recognized as revenue in 2024.

-The following table presents the changes in backlog in 2024:
+The following table presents the changes in backlog in 2023:

-(in millions) Backlog at ecember 31, 2023 New Awards in 2024 ^(a) Revenue Recognized in 2024 Backlog at December 31, 2024 ^(b) Civil \$ 4,240.6 \$ 6,713.9 \$ (2,118.9) \$ 8,835.6 Building 4,177.5 4,467.0 (1,617.6) 7,026.9 Specialty Contractors 1,740.3 1,661.5 (590.4) 2,811.4 Total \$ 10,158.4 \$ 12,842.4 \$ (4,326.9) \$ 18,673.9
+(in millions) acklog at cember 31, 2022 ľ New Awards in 2023 ^(a) Revenue Recognized in 2023 Backlog at December 31, 2023 ^(b) Civil \$ 4,416.3 \$ 1,708.2 \$ (1,883.9) \$ 4,240.6 Building 2,223.6 3,256.4 (1,302.5) 4,177.5 Specialty Contractors 1,289.2 1,144.9 (693.8) 1,740.3 Total \$ 7,929.1 \$ 6,109.5 \$ (3,880.2) \$ 10,158.4

-- (a) New awards consist of the original contract price of projects added to our backlog plus or minus subsequent changes to the estimated total contract price of existing contracts. - (b) Backlog may differ from the transaction prices allocated to the remaining performance obligations as disclosed in Note 3 of the Notes to Consolidated Financial Statements.
+(a) New awards consist of the original contract price of projects added to our backlog plus or minus subsequent changes to the estimated total contract price of existing contracts.

+(b) Backlog may differ from the transaction prices allocated to the remaining performance obligations as disclosed in Note 2 of the Notes to Consolidated Financial Statements.
 Such differences relate to the timing of executing a formal contract or receiving a notice to proceed.
-More specifically, backlog may include awards for which a contract has not yet been executed or a notice to proceed has not yet been issued, but for which there are no remaining major uncertainties that we will proceed with our work on the project (e.g., adequate funding is in place, we have received a notice of intent to award a contract, etc.).
+More specifically, backlog may include awards for which a contract has not yet been executed or a notice to proceed has not been issued, but for which there are no remaining major uncertainties that we will proceed with our work on the project (e.g., adequate funding is in place, we have received a notice of intent to award a contract, etc.).

-The outlook for the Company's revenue growth over the next several years is highly favorable, particularly due to strong new award bookings in 2024, as well as other significant new awards that have been and could be booked in 2025.
-For example, the Company announced in the first quarter of 2025 the award of the 1.18 billion Manhattan Tunnel project in New York and \$232 million for several owner-authorized scope options on the Apra Harbor Waterfront Repairs project in Guam.
-The Company plans to bid various other large new projects in 2025, including the multi-billion-dollar Midtown Bus Terminal Replacement project in New York that is expected to bid in March 2025.
-Many of the Company's newer projects are design-build projects that have an initial design phase over the first six to eighteen months during which smaller revenue and earnings are generated prior to the start of a multi-year construction phase that generates substantially larger revenue and earnings.
-Revenue growth could be impacted by unanticipated project delays or the timing of project bids, awards, commencements, ramp-up activities and completions.
-We anticipate that we will continue to win our share of significant new project awards resulting from long-term, well-funded capital spending plans by state, local and federal customers, as well as limited competition for many of the larger project opportunities.
+The outlook for the Company's revenue growth over the next several years remains favorable.
+However, revenue growth could be hampered by unanticipated project delays or the timing of project bids, awards, commencements, ramp-up activities and completions.
+We anticipate that we will continue to win our share of significant new project awards resulting from long-term, well-funded capital spending plans by state, local and federal customers, as well as limited competition for some of the largest project opportunities.